mysteriousmartel/per_watson_coder/README.md

 ]
 ```

+We recommend that you create your own Python script to convert your data to this format depending on your situation.

 Once the training data is prepared, run "trainer.py" to send the training data off for preparing the model.